Royal Artillery Band: Origins and brief history

 At the formation of the now 'Royal Artillery' regiment in 1720, a special unit of artillerymen - which had been in existence since 1537 by royal charter, and which incorporated the Artillery Pikemen who date back to c.
 1450 - the Honourable Artillery Company - was designated a ceremonial role, and in this capacity, they continue to exist, still maintaining their own band, the Band of the Honourable Artillery Company.
 It would not be until 1747 when the second regiment would be awarded the title 'Royal' (the City of London Regiment, the Royal Fusiliers).
 The Honourable Artillery Company (now part of the British Army Reserve) is the oldest regiment in continuous service in the British Army (the Royal Militia of the Island of Jersey, were formed 1337 but had a break in service to the crown from 1946 to 1987).
 The Honourable Artillery Company have always maintained through their ceremonial duties, close links with the Brigade of Guards.
 The Honourable Artillery's regimental band recruits a large number of ex-serving regular army musicians from the Royal Artillery, Corps of Royal Engineers and Guards as well as civilians with no previous military background.
 Apart from their source of musicians, there is no connection between the Honourable Artillery Company, and the Royal Artillery.
 In 1830 King William IV decreed that the HAC's ceremonial uniform should be modelled on that of the Grenadier Guards.
 The HAC are regarded as a City of London regiment, being the closest Territorial Army regiment to the "Square Mile"'.
 All City of London regiments (the oldest of these being the Royal Fusiliers) are entitled to wear red tunic and pelt headdress on parade.
 However, the original purpose of the red tunic was to denote soldiers of the King's bodyguard, which included the Artillerie Pikemen (HAC), the Yeoman of the Guard, the Yeoman Warders of the Tower of London, the Lifeguards, and the First and Second Footguards.
+In Scotland, the Royal Company of Archers has existed since 1676, to provide a similar function in Scotland to that of the Yeomen of the Guard, and the Yeomen Warders of the Tower Of London.